 Radiographs revealed that Pixie had serious injuries to her pelvis and both hind limbs.
 As well as a fractured pelvis and dislocated hip Pixie had a serious shearing injury to one of the ankles of her back legs and it was quickly becoming apparent that Pixie’s other back leg was suffering from a serious neurological deficit meaning she couldn’t move her leg properly.

-Over the next few days Pixie started to show signs of early improvement however it soon became apparent all was not well with Pixie’s injured ankle.
+Over the next few days, Pixie started to show signs of early improvement however it soon became apparent all was not well with Pixie’s injured ankle.
 While we had tried to nurse Pixie’s injured limb back to health the blood supply was compromised to her lower limb causing it to become necrotic.
 Pixie was brought to theatre for a rapid partial amputation of her injured limb as the necrosis was beginning to make Pixie very unwell.
-In addition to the need for emergency amputation Pixie’s red blood cells, the oxygen carrying cells in the blood, were serious low.
-We had to call fro help on Facebook and Twitter to find a suitable blood donor and after surgery and a blood transfusion Pixie was looking a lot happier about life.
+In addition to the need for emergency amputation Pixie’s red blood cells, the oxygen-carrying cells in the blood, were seriously low.
+We had to call for help on Facebook and Twitter to find a suitable blood donor and after surgery and a blood transfusion, Pixie was looking a lot happier about life.

 Pixie was soon back at home recuperating and over time the neurological function returned to her injured limb.
 While it is clear Pixie went through a lot of surgery we pride ourselves on managing animals with multiple traumas in the best way possible.

-Round the clock veterinary care allows a dynamic treatment plan to be created that reacts to the every changing needs of injured patients – be this alterations in pain relief plans, nutritional plans or rehabilitation strategies!
+Round-the-clock veterinary care allows a dynamic treatment plan to be created that reacts to the ever-changing needs of injured patients – be this alterations in pain relief plans, nutritional plans or rehabilitation strategies!